 - Director, Energy Policy, GE Japan

-Emi was senior researcher at the Japan Renewable Energy Foundation (JREF), which was established to advance renewables in Japan at the wake of the massive earthquake, Tsunami and the Fukushima Nuclear Accident in 2011.
+Emi was a Senior Researcher at the Japan Renewable Energy Foundation (JREF), which was established to advance renewables in Japan at the wake of the massive earthquake, Tsunami and the Fukushima Nuclear Accident in 2011.

-Dr. Mizuno specializes in clean energy technology policy, holding a PhD degree in Technology and Public Policy from Massachusetts Institute of Technology.
+She specializes in clean energy technology policy.
 She is particularly interested in analysis and development of effective public policy, international collaborations and public-private partnerships to advance clean energy technology development-diffusion dynamics and build national / business competitiveness based on it.

-While she was a doctoral candidate at MIT, Dr. Mizuno was also a Research Fellow at the Energy Technology Innovation Policy group at the John F. Kennedy School of Government, Harvard University.
+While she was a doctoral candidate, Emi was also a Research Fellow at the Energy Technology Innovation Policy group at the John F. Kennedy School of Government, Harvard University.
 At MIT and Harvard, she finalized her doctoral research regarding Danish and German wind energy technology development and their technology transfer experiences to India.

-After taking the PhD degree in 2007, she joined the Energy Technology Policy Division at the International Energy Agency in Paris, where Dr. Mizuno was the main author of Research, Development and Demonstration Chapter of Energy Technology Perspectives 2008.
+She joined the Energy Technology Policy Division at the International Energy Agency in Paris, where Emi was the main author of Research, Development and Demonstration Chapter of Energy Technology Perspectives 2008.
 From February 2009 to December 2010, she worked as research associate at the Judge Business School in University of Cambridge.
-Prior to joining the JREF in August 2011, she completed a project for the Australian Department of Climate Change and Energy Efficiency as a project manager at the Climate Strategies.
+Prior to joining the JREF in August 2011, she completed a project for the Australian Department of Climate Change and Energy Efficiency as a Project Manager at the Climate Strategies.